SnoopyOnArtemis1/Django_Practice/README.md

 # Django_Practice

 ### Project description
-> Practicing during Jul 2023 – Sep 2023
+* Practicing time: Jul 2023 – Sep 2023
-> It's a data analysis system which you can add new purchase and see the trend in different types of chart.
+* It's a data analysis system which you can add new purchase and see the trend in different types of chart.

 ### Development tools
 * Web Framework: Django